The Moon Lists=

 5. One step in a direction of exploring parts of the mind + present tense that are new, unknown, and full of possibility.

-A couple years back I became interested in a new idea after reading an interview with photographer Sam Abell.
+A couple years ago I became interested in a new idea after reading an interview with photographer Sam Abell.
 Abell, a celebrated National Geographic photographer with a 35-year career, now lives in Virginia’s Blue Ridge Mountains.
-In the interview, he mentions a personal project called the Moon List.
+In the interview, he mentions a personal project called The Moon List.

 In his words: "Every full moon, my wife and I construct something we call the Moon List — about 25 questions that have evolved over 10 years or so to reconstruct the past 30 days since the last full moon."
 I wrote to Abell, requesting to see the other questions on his list...and for permission to recreate his idea through the perspectives of different contributors.

 Each month I ask different women to respond to a list of prompts about their last 30 days.
 I also consider the lists — and the ritual of monthly self-reflection in this format — to be a subtle connecting between the conscious and sub-conscious, a space to identify themes, bring up questions, and perhaps reshape or define experiences.
 Stepping out of dullness or habit and into clarity.